Monthly Archives: July 2012

 Aligning Mobile Services with Spectrum Properties: Information Showers

 One essence of wireless communication does not change: the reliance on spectrum availability.
 The frequency spectrum is endowed with different features and characteristics that make trade-offs a necessity.
 One trade-off is that between data rate and mobility.
-The lower part of the frequency spectrum which is most amenable for mobile services due to economic reasons aggregate in a… Read More »
+The lower part of the frequency spectrum which is most amenable for mobile services due to economic reasons… Read More »

 New Frontiers in Wireless Communications: Extremely High Frequency Communications.